The Garden Grazer

 Instructions

-• Place saucepan over high heat and bring to a boil.
-Once boiling, reduce heat to medium-low and simmer for about 5-6 minutes or until fork-tender (not mushy).
+• Cook potatoes: Place saucepan over high heat and bring to a boil.
+Once boiling, reduce heat and simmer for about 5-6 minutes or until potatoes are fork-tender (not mushy).
+Drain in a colander when finished, and give them a quick rinse in cold water to halt the cooking.

-• While potatoes are cooking, prepare vegetables: Finely dice onion, dice celery, and shred/grate carrot.
+• Prepare veggies: While the potatoes are cooking, prepare your vegetables.
+Finely dice the onion, dice the celery, and shred or grate the carrot.
+Roughly chop the dill.
+Place all in a large mixing bowl.

 • Make dressing: In a small bowl, add all dressing ingredients.
 Stir to combine.
 (I use the full 1/2 tsp. salt in the cashew mayo recipe to help bring out all the flavors.)